 Chicken Salad with Hearts of Palm

 When it’s summer, grilled chicken breasts are always on the menu at my house.
 And if I’m going to take the time to prep the chicken, marinate it, and then grill it, I’m probably going to make extra grilled chicken for leftovers.
 I have a whole collection of Beat-the-Heat Low-Carb Chicken Salads, but that doesn’t stop my brain from coming up with more ideas.

-Not long ago I made Rosemary Mustard Grilled Chicken for a big family party, and with some of the leftover chicken I made this Chicken Salad with Mustard, Hearts of Palm, and Olives.
+Not long ago I made Rosemary Mustard Grilled Chicken for a big family party, and with some of the leftover chicken I made this Chicken Salad with Hearts of Palm.
 Not only was this a delicious low-carb salad, but if you choose ingredients carefully it’s Paleo, Whole 30 approved, and gluten-free.
 If grilled chicken isn’t on the menu at your house, this would also be delicious with leftover rotisserie chicken, the ones that jump into your basket when you’re at Costco.
 Enjoy!